machdyne/fpga-bitcoin-miner/README.md

 bitcoin-cli -regtest generatetoaddress 101 $(bitcoin-cli -regtest getnewaddress)
 ```

-This has only been tested on regtest, it may break on testnet/mainnet.
+This has only been tested on regtest, in order to work on testnet/mainnet it will need configurable difficulty.

 ## Previous notes